 In the big city the twin spirits Romance and Adventure are always abroad seeking worthy wooers.
 As we roam the streets they slyly peep at us and challenge us in twenty different guises.
 Without knowing why, we look up suddenly to see in a window a face that seems to belong to our gallery of intimate portraits; in a sleeping thoroughfare we hear a cry of agony and fear coming from an empty and shuttered house; instead of at our familiar curb, a cab-driver deposits us before a strange door, which one, with a smile, opens for us and bids us enter; a slip of paper, written upon, flutters down to our feet from the high lattices of Chance; we exchange glances of instantaneous hate, affection and fear with hurrying strangers in the passing crowds; a sudden douse of rain–and our umbrella may be sheltering the daughter of the Full Moon and first cousin of the Sidereal System; at every corner handkerchiefs drop, fingers beckon, eyes besiege, and the lost, the lonely, the rapturous, the mysterious, the perilous, changing clues of adventure are slipped into our fingers.
 But few of us are willing to hold and follow them.
 We are grown stiff with the ramrod of convention down our backs.
 We pass on; and some day we come, at the end of a very dull life, to reflect that our romance has been a pallid thing of a marriage or two, a satin rosette kept in a safe-deposit drawer, and a lifelong feud with a steam radiator.

-Rudolf Steiner was a true adverturer.”
+Rudolf was a true adverturer.”

-In a strange way, Rudolf realizes that it must have been the mystical hands of fate indeed to have led him towards meeting his true love behind the green door – and as such, O. Henry writes, “it is of no doubt at all, that Rudolf is a true follower of romance and adventure”.
+In a strange way, Rudolf realized that it must have been the mystical hands of fate indeed to have led him towards meeting his true love behind the green door – and as such, O. Henry writes,

 Among all other green doors our soul will recognize the one meant for us.
 And yet it is our choices, every day, that will ultimately pave the experiences of our life and whether we will move forward in a partnership.
 Whoever we are meant to meet, we will, in its divine timing, when we are meant to, but whether we’ll stay together or not, is up to us.